Ammonite + Uberjar = Domain Shell

 import my.backend.AmmoniteHelper._

-To make things perfect I needed to make sure, that amm has all right environment variables set and load this code on start.
-The former I achieved with simple shells script:
+To make things perfect, I needed to make sure that amm had all the right environment variables set and that it loaded this code on start.
+The former I achieved with a simple shell script:

 #!/bin/sh